abspen1/alpaca-python/README.md

 **go**
 * Try to get a web browser trader with the Go program as backend **python**
-* Add a python folder with the simple rebalance python program and Dockerfile to run it
 * Try to get a web browser trader with Python as backend